espressif/esp-idf/docs/en/hw-reference/get-started-wrover-kit.rst

 Functional Description
 ----------------------

-The following two figures and the table below describe the key components, interfaces and controls of the ESP-WROVER-KIT board.
+The following two figures and the table below describe the key components, interfaces, and controls of the ESP-WROVER-KIT board.

-.. _get-started-esp-wrover-kit-v4.1-board-front-cmake:
+.. _get-started-esp-wrover-kit-v4.1-board-front:

 .. figure:: ../../_static/esp-wrover-kit-v4.1-layout-front.png
     :align: center